Grillmasters Get a Food Safety Lesson

 Because there is no established link between grilling and cancer risk, no organization has outlined any guidelines for safe grilling.
 That doesn't mean that you can't take matters into your own hands.
 There are steps that you can take to lower your risk of these potentially cancer-causing chemicals:

-- Frequently wash your hands and surfaces—This can prevent cross-contamination of bacteria, such as Escherichia coli (E. coli ) infection.
+Frequently wash your hands and surfaces—This can prevent cross-contamination of bacteria, such as

 Here are some minimum safe food internal temperatures:

-Make sure that you allow the meat to rest for a minumum of 3 minutes after you remove it from the grill.
+Make sure that you allow the meat to rest for a minimum of 3 minutes after you remove it from the grill.
+This will help to seal the juices in.

 A Simple Meal on the Grill

-With the grilling basics all nailed down, try this great meal mainly cooked on the grill in less than one hour.
+With the grilling basics all nailed down, try this great meal mainly cooked on the grill in less than 1 hour.

 Marinated Flank Steak